 British American Tobacco (BAT) +8% Dividend Hike

 BAT raised its quarterly dividend from £0.60 to £0.648 on Wednesday.
-Annualized yield now around 7.2%.
-Free cash flow coverage at 1.4x — solid.
+Annualized yield now around 7.2%. free cash flow coverage at 1.4x — solid.
 Valuation P/E 9.5x, still below sector average.

 BDC Sector Delivers Again